Ask These 3 Questions Before Using Your Stimulus Check for Debt Payments

 3. Will This Improve My Monthly Cash Flow?

 You have a stable job.
 You have an emergency fund.
 Now can you use the stimulus check to pay off debt?

 “If paying off the credit card debt is going to make a difference in your monthly cash flow, it’s probably a good idea to go ahead and pay it off,” Ward said.
-“If it’s such a big debt that… you’re still going to have to make payments every month — you should probably hold onto the cash.”

 If you pay off a credit card balance — and can trust yourself not to use it unnecessarily — keep the credit line open, just in case of an emergency expense or a sudden job loss.

 If the strategy of knocking out the smallest debt first sounds familiar, then say hello to your old friend, the debt snowball method.
-It’s where knocking out the smallest debt might not mean paying off the debt with the highest interest rate — that’s the debt avalanche method — but it does provide the psychological advantage of freeing yourself of a credit card bill.
+It’s where knocking out the smallest debt might not mean paying off the debt with the highest interest rate — that’s the debt avalanche method — but it does provide the financial and psychological advantage of freeing yourself of a credit card bill.

 Just in case.